hku-systems/UPA/README.md

 `mkdir $HOME/test; python gen_data.py --wq simple --path $HOME/test/dataset.txt --s 100000`

-This will create a dataset for testing under `$HOME/test/dataset.txt`
+This will create a dataset of 100000 records for testing under `$HOME/test/dataset.txt`

 2.Parition the dataset:

-`touch histoutputs.csv; python indexing.py --wq index --path $HOME/test/dataset.txt`
+`python indexing.py --wq index --path $HOME/test/dataset.txt`

 This will partition the dataset (`$HOME/test/dataset.txt`) into two partitions, the partitioned dataset is `$HOME/test/dataset.txt.upa` and to be read by UPA.

-3.Running query an example query:
+3.Running an example:

-`python tests.py --wq simple --path $HOME/test/dataset.txt.upa --attack yes --sp 1111`

-By setting `--attack yes`, a differential attack is conducted by running the same query twice, whose input datasets differ by only one data record (a data record is randomly removed from the input dataset).
-UPA will detect and avoid the attack (the message "Differential attack is detected and avoided" will be printed), and output a noisy computation result.
+`./demo_attack.sh`

+Detailed description can be found in the shell file

+##Run UPA in cluster mode

+First start a master by running the following command on a master computer:

+`./sbin/start-master.sh -h <ip address of master> -p <port to be used>`

+Then start workers by running the following command on a worker computer:

+`./sbin/start-slave.sh spark://<ip address of master>:<port to be used>`

+Then running `./demo_attack.sh` on the master computer.
+Note that the input dataset has to be replicated on both master and workers.
+After finishing testing, stop the master and workers by running `./sbin/stop-master.sh` and `./sbin/stop-slave.sh` on master and worker respectively, to release network resources.